200percentmicky/chadmusic/docs/setup/getting_started.md

 # Getting Started
 To host your own instance of ChadMusic, please follow the instructions section-by-section to get your own copy of the bot up and running.

-!!! note "For Linux users"
+!!! info "For Linux users"

     This guide assumes that you plan to host the bot on a Debian/Ubuntu based distribution or Fedora.
 The bot will work on any ditribution of your choosing.
 If you plan to use a different distribution, replace certain commands with the ones that your distribution uses.